TailorDev/franklin/README.md

 We use this
 [Dockerfile](https://github.com/TailorDev/dockerfiles/blob/master/node/Dockerfile)
-to run franklin in production (which runs `npm run start` from franklin root directory).
+to run franklin in production (which runs `npm run start` from the franklin root directory).

 ### Development